clarkeste/Echoes-Wiki-Site/content/Databases/Items/Armor/Enforcer's Spaulder.md

-Ramshackle but effective, this armor is the favorite of mercenaries, travelers who require heavier equipment, or thugs who wish to intimidate their victims.
+Ramshackle but effective, this armor is often made of leather but reinforced with steel in important locations, such as the shoulder.
+It is the favorite of mercenaries, travelers who require heavier but not limiting equipment, or thugs who wish to intimidate their victims.